octo-technology/OpenTezos/docs/formal-verification/gadt-coq.md

 ## Coq

-Coq [1] is a proof assistant designed to develop mathematical proofs, and especially to write formal specifications, programs and proofs that programs comply to their specifications.
+Initially developed by Thierry Coquand, Coq [1] is a proof assistant designed to develop mathematical proofs, and especially to write formal specifications, programs and proofs that programs comply to their specifications.

 Properties, programs and proofs are formalized in the _Coq_ language called _Gallina_ which follows the principles of the Calculus of Inductive Constructions (CIC).